kamranayub/kamranayub.github.io/source/_posts/2015-07-28-install-windows-10-immediately.markdown

 It's kind of unbelievable but it's working so far.
 I'm at 57% complete downloading (you can view in Windows Update window).

+1. Hit Windows+R to bring up Run command
+2. Type in `wuauclt.exe /updatenow`
+3. Wait for the download to finish (Control Panel -> Windows Update)
+4. Set system time forward a day in BIOS
+5. Watch Windows 10 install
+6. Try it out!

 I will update this post with any new information.